radius-project/design-notes/resources/2023-10-app-graph.md

 ## Alternatives considered

 There are multiple ways of representing a graph.
-For instance, Having a connections list per resource instead of a seperate array of connections could make it easier to process for display.
-However, the above model was chosen since it uses lesser bandwidth.
+For instance, having a connections list per resource instead of a seperate array of connections could make it easier to process for display.
+However, the above model was chosen since it uses minimal bandwidth.

 ## Test plan